Fenoxycarb

-Fenoxycarb is a carbamate insect growth regulator.
+Fenoxycarb is an insect growth regulator.
 It has a low toxicity for bees, birds, and humans, but is toxic to fish.
 The oral LD50 for rats is greater than 16,800 mg/kg.

 Fenoxycarb is non-neurotoxic and does not have the same mode of action as other carbamate insecticides.
-Instead, it prevents immature insects from reaching maturity by mimicking juvenile hormone.
+Instead, it prevents immature insects from reaching maturity by mimicking juvenile hormone (IRAC group 7B).